openstack/python-openstackclient/doc/source/cli/command-objects/subnet.rst

      <ip-address>: Specific IP address to use as the gateway,
      'none': This subnet will not use a gateway, e.g.: ``--gateway 192.168.9.1``, ``--gateway none``.

+.. option:: --network-segment <network-segment>

+     Network segment to associate with this subnet (name or ID).
+It is only allowed to set the segment if the current value is `None`, the network must also have only one segment and only one subnet can exist on the network.

 .. option:: --host-route destination=<subnet>,gateway=<ip-address>